sans0408/nlp-webscraper/README.md

 # NLP Webscraper
-Website to webscrape a given link and display information about it
+Website to webscrape a given link and perform NLP based analysis on its content

 ## Table of Contents
 1. [Introduction](#introduction)